B-Farahani/portfolio/_posts/2020-08-24-amazon_reviews.markdown

 # WordCloud (Supervised Learning)

 The results of the unsupervised topic modeling was interesting and inline with my expectations.
 But I wanted to take another approach and zoom in a bit more!
 I decided to compare two brands and find out the most frequent things people have said about them.
-Below is a graph of the top 10 brands in the data.
-I decided to focus on Sony and Panasonic as they are rivals and headquartered in the same country.
+I looked at the top 10 brands in the data, that is show below, and decided to focus on Sony and Panasonic as they are rivals and headquartered in the same country.

 ![Top 10 Brands](../assets/img/amazon_reviews/Top_10_brands.jpg){: .postImage}